 CBD concentrates are sprayed under the tongue, where the chemicals are absorbed directly by the mucous glands and into the bloodstream thus delivering its effects faster and without any delay.

 • Topical administration

 What is the best CBD dosage for sleep?

 The correct dose of CBD varies significantly from individual to individual, depending on weight, body chemistry and diet.
 It is often impossible to determine precisely what treatment helps best and it is, therefore, always suggested that beginners should start with a very low dose and then keep on increasing it gradually until the desired effects are achieved.

-Research based on CBD dosage for sleep have, however, found out that an average dose of up to 160mg CBD taken by mouth (orally) before going to bed helps best to relieve symptoms of insomnia.
+Research-based on CBD dosage for sleep has, however, found out that an average dose of up to 160mg CBD taken by mouth (orally) before going to bed helps best to relieve symptoms of insomnia.

 User reviews regarding the use of CBD for sleeping problems.

 When questioned on Reddit, many users were of the view that CBD dosage for sleep-related problems varies significantly from individual to individual.
 While many of them stated that CBD oils helped them miraculously cope with insomnia, others were of the view that the substance did little or nothing for them.

 The argument all came down to one point; dosage.
 Many individuals start low, and instead of slowly increasing the dose and finding the optimum results they lose hope and quit the product.
 People are strongly advised against this since CBD is believed to deliver its sedative properties only at very high doses, and therefore, one should be consistent with their experimenting.